Career

 We are happy to provide you with data from our spot and derivatives markets.
 Therefore, please send us a short description of your academic project (bachelor, master, or doctoral thesis) as well as a valid enrollment certificate.

-Access for students will be limited to the sFTP end-of-day data.
-These data files are generated daily at the end of a day on the sFTP server and are available in xlsx and csv format.
+Access for students will be limited to end-of-day data.
+These data files are generated daily at the end of a day and are available in xlsx and csv format.
 Please note that real-time products, and Transparency Data products are not accessible to students free of charge.

 Time series data for several products is accessible for the following markets: